9778060/task_manager/README.rst

 Configuration
 =====
-#.
+1. User access groups:
+1.1.
 Go to *Settings > Users & Companies > Groups*.
-#.
+1.2.
 Look for the newly created group - *Task Manager User*.
-#.
+1.3.
 Assign the necessary users to that group.
-#.
+1.4.
 Reload the page.
+2. Outgoing mail server configuration in Odoo:
+2.1.
+To set-up an outgoing mail server

 Usage